 Do you help support your Errors should a provider question or appeal the edit?

 Yes.
 The system provides an EOB with a full description and detail for any/all errors detected.
-In fact we suggest to all clients to include a toll free number at the bottom of the EOBs on any claims where errors were detected and savings were incurred that connects that provider directly with someone who can answer that question and explain the edit.
-Another option offered to clients is the creation of a client branded web portal where the URL for this portal, along with a unique code, is added to the bottom of the EOB allowing the provider to access the specific defense text/source for any identified error.
-Furthermore, the system can provide a myriad of reports that can be generated by the client and in real time regarding any claim or any specific error that was detected.
+In fact, we suggest to all clients to include a toll-free number at the bottom of the EOBs on any claims where errors were detected and savings were incurred that connects that provider directly with someone who can answer that question and explain the edit.
+Another option offered to clients is the creation of a client-branded web portal where the URL for this portal, along with a unique code, is added to the bottom of the EOB allowing the provider to access the specific defense text/source for any identified error.
+Furthermore, the system can provide a myriad of reports that can be generated by the client and in real-time regarding any claim or any specific error that was detected.
 Due to the nature of the errors found, appeal rates are extremely low.

 As noted, average savings using a base of 200% of Medicare rates is approximately 43% off average “allowed amounts” (or nearly 50% from billed charges).
 Most clients choose to use a basis of 150% of Medicare rates.
 At this percentage, savings are more in the range of 57% off “allowed amounts” (or nearly 65% off of billed charges).
-However, because our network’s repricing model is built on Medicare’s rates vs. a % of billed charges, savings could be higher or lower dependent upon the specific billing practices and/or demographics of the provider.
+However, because our network’s repricing model is built on Medicare’s rates vs. a % of billed charges, savings could be higher or lower depending upon the specific billing practices and/or demographics of the provider.